CenturyLinkCloud/PublicKB/Cloud Application Manager/Automating Deployments/template-box.md

 #### To learn more about Terraform

 In order to understand Terraform's configurations language see [Terraform 0.11 documentation here](https://www.terraform.io/docs/configuration-0-11/index.html).
-Currently Cloud Application Manager can deploy **Terraform version 0.11** templates.
+Currently, Cloud Application Manager supports the deployment of **Terraform version 0.11** templates.

 For more information on how to use Terraform with Cloud Application Manager, go to [Terraform templates](../Automating Deployments/terraform-template-box.md).